anabat27/website/website/versioned_docs/version-fils_en/project/2025/ana_maria.batagoi/index.md

 Finished the KiCad schematic and wired the full prototype.It’s working, but the wiring is a bit messy right now — I’m planning to clean it up next.

 ### Week 19 - 25 May
+Finished the full project, added the prototype into a box so it looks nice.

 ## Hardware
  ![Side view](./poza_parte.webp)
  ![Top view](./poza_sus.webp)

 ### Schematics

  ![KiCad Schematics](./kicad.svg)